QC20/non-cartesian-etch-a-sketch/README.md

 ## Compatibility

 The Non-Cartesian Etch-A-Sketch is compatible with modern web browsers and devices.
 Whether you're using a desktop computer, laptop, tablet, or smartphone, you can enjoy this simulation on a wide range of platforms.

+## Acknowledgement

+I would like to express my gratitude to [mitxela](https://mitxela.com) for their innovative work on the Polar Coordinate Etch-a-Sketch project.
+Upon encountering their project, I was truly inspired by its creativity and ingenuity.
+It motivated me to embark on my own journey to recreate and modernize this concept.
+While I have replicated the background photo, the code for my version was developed independently.
+Thank you, mitxela, for sparking this creative endeavor!